Vluuks/AndroidPractice/Week4/Content.md

 <a name="practice"></a>

 ## Practice
 Oh no!
 A very sloppy programmer has made a weird class with a method inside that throws all kind of exceptions and thus crashes almost every time it is run.
 Luckily, we now know what to do about that.
+Grab the [following file](Java/ExceptionTest.java) and the sloppily programmed [class file](Java/SomeClass.class).
+This file is already compiled, so you might see a warning upon downloading it.
+After downloading, you can add these file to your CS50 IDE.
+If you are not sure anymore how to set this IDE up, refer to the practice section of [Week 1](SOME URL TODO).

+To compile your Java file to a .class file, use this command on the terminal:

+        javac YourJavaFileName.java

+After compilation, you can run your program using:

+        java YourJavaFileName

+If you have trouble getting your Java programs to run in the IDE, run `update50`.
+If that does not work try:

+        sudo apt-get update
+        sudo apt-get install default-jdk

+<a name="exercises"></a>

+### Exercises

 1. Add a `try catch` block to the code that catches all exceptions, so that instead of crashing at runtime, it will continue.